 A closer look at API pricing

-This is an important detail: the Perplexity API is billed separately from the plans we just talked about.
-The API runs on a pay-as-you-go model, where you’re charged based on how many "tokens" you use and which of their models you’re using.
+This is an important detail: the Perplexity API (Sonar) is billed separately from the plans above.
+The API runs on a pay-as-you-go model, where you're charged based on how many "tokens" you use and which model you call.

 The big questions about Perplexity pricing for businesses

-Okay, we’ve covered the "what."
-Now for the important part: is it actually the right tool for your business?
-This is where you have to think about the difference between a research tool and a tool that automates work.
+Okay, that's the "what."
+Now the part that matters: is it the right tool for your business?
+This is where you have to separate a research tool from a tool that automates work.

 Where Perplexity is great: Research and fact-checking

-Let’s give credit where it’s due: Perplexity is fantastic at what it was built for.
-If your job involves market research, checking out competitors, writing content, or doing academic work, it’s an amazing tool.
-Getting answers with sources in real-time, instead of opening twenty tabs on Google, can save a ton of time and make your work better.
+Credit where it's due: Perplexity is excellent at what it was built for.
+If your job involves market research, competitor analysis, writing content, or academic work, it's a fantastic tool.
+Getting answers with sources in real time, instead of opening twenty tabs, saves a ton of time and makes the work better.

 The problem with Perplexity for customer support and IT teams

-But if you’re thinking about using it for customer support or internal IT, you’ll run into its limits pretty quickly.
-It’s an answer engine, not a workflow engine.
+But if you're thinking about using it for customer support or internal IT, you'll hit its limits fast.
+It's an answer engine, not a workflow engine.

 For example, Perplexity can't: